 1911 19, Stanley Avenue, Ipswich.

 Arthur was 24 years old, a Journeyman Butcher.
 He was married and Head of the Household.

-Arthur’s father was Arthur George Downes died 1896, Ipswich.
+Arthur’s father, Arthur George Downes died 1896, Ipswich.

 On the 1st March 1909, Ipswich, Arthur married Annie Collings, born January 1880, Ipswich – daughter of Edward Thomas Collings, a market gardener – own accountant and Julia Collings (nee Clodd), of 2, Lincoln Villas, Felixstowe Road, Ipswich.

 Formed in January 1917, 389,900 men 10% of the total size of the British Army.
-Many of the men had already served in other units and were taken on following being wounded then being made fit for duty “A1” condition.
-The companies were employed in general labouring, fetching and carrying in work within range of the enemy guns.
-Sometimes used as emergency infantry during major offensives by the enemy.
+Many of the men had already served in other units and were taken on following being wounded and then being made fit for duty “A1” condition.
+The companies were employed in general labouring, fetching and carrying in work within the range of the enemy guns and sometimes used as emergency infantry during significant offensives by the enemy.

-Labour Corps units were sometimes classed as second class soldiers but were an important part of the British Army.
+Labour Corps units were sometimes classed as second-class soldiers but were an essential part of the British Army.

 Labour Corps, Buffs: